QUOTE FROM A STUDENT

-Imagine spending two days a week at BBC News, or Rock the Vote, or even at the U.S. Senate.
-Think about how that would impact your understanding of world issues; how it might change your outlook about your major; or what it would mean to your future.
-When you join the Mentorship Program, this happens in your first semester at college.
+Imagine spending two days a week at BBC News, or at Rock the Vote, or even at the U.S. Senate.
+Think of its impact on your understanding of world issues, how it might change your outlook on your major, or what it could mean to your future.
+When you join the Mentorship program, this can happen.

 Helping you along your way is an AU professor, serving as your mentor—and guiding you on academic matters and in your internship experience.
 Throughout the semester, you read professional articles, write papers, and keep a journal.
 You also meet one-on-one regularly with your professor to discuss your experience.
 The end result: You gain the skills, experience, and contacts necessary to maximize your education and your knowledge of D.C. as a learning laboratory as well as a world-class city.